|

 Click image to enlarge.

-existing buildings, slated for removal, will make way for a substantial
+plan, the existing buildings, slated for removal, will make way

-generous flexible hardscape and lawn space to support passive
+will include generous flexible hardscape and lawn space to support

 play, a stroll, or small gatherings, as well as set the stage